 \section{The theory framework}

-We consider the photophobic ALP scenario~\cite{Craig:2018kne}, in which the ALP interacts solely to the $SU(2)_L$ and $U(1)_Y$ gauge bosons, while tree-level couplings of ALP to fermions $g_{aff}$ and gluons $g_{aGG}$ are absent.
+We consider the photophobic ALP scenario~\cite{Craig:2018kne}, in which the ALP interacts only with the $SU(2)_L$ and $U(1)_Y$ gauge bosons, while tree-level ALP couplings to fermions and gluons are absent.
 This setup is consistent with the ultraviolet~(UV) boundary conditions at the high scale $\Lambda$.
-The effective Lagrangian before the electroweak symmetry breaking can be written as~\cite{Georgi:1986df}
+The effective Lagrangian before electroweak symmetry breaking can be written as~\cite{Georgi:1986df}